 Data science is defined as the discipline of extracting actionable insights and information from raw data.
-The field offers many job opportunities, which poses a challenge for people looking for the best fitting data science career.
+The field offers many job opportunities, which poses a challenge for people looking for the best-fitting data science career.
 Sometimes a little direction helps.

-On February 11, 2021, this career webinar with industry expert Ronald van Loon offered answers for anyone wanting to choose between becoming a data scientist or a data engineer.
+This career webinar with industry expert Ronald van Loon offered answers for anyone wanting to choose between becoming a data scientist or a data engineer.
 Here’s what Ronald had to say about these two popular data science careers and what you should consider when choosing between them.

 Key Differences Between the Roles of a Data Scientist and Data Engineer